 How do you spend your free time?

 During my free time, I enjoy running or playing basketball.
-More often than not, I spend my time with my son who is 2 and half years and loves exploring the world.
+More often than not, I spend my time with my son, who is two and a half years old and loves exploring the world.
 My wife and I enjoy being outdoors with him or visiting places like the zoo to let him learn new things.

-My favorite spot at CRI is the lounge area at the north end of the lab.
-You can get a great view of the Dallas skyline and on the days I stay later, I sometimes see the sunset glow which is a beautiful sight.
+My favorite spot in CRI is the lounge area at the north end of the lab.
+You can get a great view of the Dallas skyline, and on the days I stay later, I sometimes see the sunset glow, which is a beautiful sight.